Each summer, hundreds of thousands of salmon return to the Alagnak watershed to spawn.

 In September 2009, Nick Lekanoff, Sr., former Makushin resident, traveled with his daughter and other descendants of Makushin on the Tiglax to visit the village site, which had been left behind in the evacuation of 1942 and never permanently resettled.

-During World War II the remote Aleutian Islands, home to the Unangax̂ (Aleut) people for over 8,000 years, became a fiercely contested battleground in the Pacific.
-This thousand-mile-long archipelago saw invasion by Japanese forces, the occupation of
+The remote Aleutian Islands, home to the Unangax̂ (Aleut) people for over 8,000 years, became a fiercely contested Pacific battleground in World War II.
+Some Unangax̂ were taken from their homelands as Japanese prisoners of war while the others were

 A lone raft floats the Aniakchak Wild River as it flows through the "Gates"